RoboTrainerAID/robotrainer_user_performance/robotrainer_study_bayesian_optimization/README.md

-# User study automatic assessment
+# User study Bayesian Optimization

 ## Instructions:
 - Time is measured by starting the bag record when walking on the path